pavanmudduluru/homelike-assginment/README.md

-# homelike-assginment
+# Nginx-Nodejs-MondoDB

 ## Tools Used

 Cloud Provider - AWS
 Infrastructure - Terraform v0.14.5
 Configuration Management - Ansible 2.10.4

 ### What will be deployed